Thailand adds 374 Covid cases Sunday, mostly in S.Sakhon

 writer: Online reporters

 Thailand on Sunday recorded 374 new coronavirus cases, bringing the total number of confirmed cases to date to 12,054.
-No new deaths were reported.
+No new deaths were reported, leaving the accumulated total at 70.

 Of the 374 new cases, 321 -- including 311 foreign nationals -- were found by active case-finding, mostly in Samut Sakhon.
 A further 43 cases were local transmissions found via the normal health system, and 10 new patients were recent arrivals from abroad.